trucule/ET_Ducky-Desktop/README.md

-# ETW Monitor Desktop
+# ET_Ducky-Desktop

-ETW Monitor Desktop is a Windows diagnostic and troubleshooting application built on top of Event Tracing for Windows (ETW).
+ET_Ducky-Desktop is a Windows diagnostic and troubleshooting application built on top of Event Tracing for Windows (ETW).
 It provides real-time visibility into system behavior including file activity, registry writes, process launches, and more — all presented in a clear and searchable UI.

 The application is designed for power users, system administrators, developers, SOC/IR roles, and anyone who needs deeper visibility into what their system is doing.